-Why We Focus on Preventive Health & Wellness
+Why We Focus on Preventive Health

-For the first two decades of my life, growing up in New York City, a specific set of health and wellness conventional wisdom was passed down to me.
+For the first two decades of my life, growing up in New York City, a specific set of preventive health conventional wisdom was passed down to me.
 Social norms for the "right way" to eat, exercise, sleep, etc. And the "right way" afflicted me - I was overweight, and chronically tired, anxious, and stressed.

 There is no single correct answer for everyone.
 But there is some correct answer for every individual.
 We need solutions that are designed for our personal genetics and context, like goals, environment, and behavior change obstacles.
 With hard work, we can give everyone a unique combination of information and solutions to build lasting health behaviors that enable fulfillment in everyday life.